listingslab/invitr/README.md

 ```
 # Isomorphic JavaScript Invitation App

+If you're promoting an event, these are the most important questions to answer.

+1) Who? (it's always all about the people being first)
+2) What? (what the people are doing)
+3) When?
+4) Where?
+5) How?

 ```
   _           _ _    _   _              _      _
  | |__ _  _  | (_)__| |_(_)_ _  __ _ __| |__ _| |__